AMS-EDS/ams-cm-test/README.md

-# CloudManager Test Project
+# Cloud Manager Test Project

-No-op test project for CloudManager integration.
+No-op test project for Cloud Manager integration.
 Contains a single Sling Model, unit tests, and "Hello World" component only.
+It is specifically designed to be able to be safely installed alongside existing code/components/etc without interfering or conflicting with them.

+It's purpose is to allow safe testing of CM pipelines, especially deployment pipelines, without the risk of breaking existing content or customisations.

 ## How to use